-However, there are options, ways you can save that the college textbook industry doesn't want you to know about, including price comparison websites CheapestTextbooks.com and TextbookRentals.com.
+However, there are options, ways you can save, including price comparison websites CheapestTextbooks.com and TextbookRentals.com.
 Both free services help students locate the cheapest prices for books.

-Here's his list of the ways the college textbook industry gets you to pay more, and some tips for paying less:
+Here's a list of the ways the college textbook industry gets you to pay more, and some tips for paying less:

-- Book bundling - Students are sometimes required to buy a "book bundle" with extra class materials that add to the cost.
-These bundles often include items the professors aren't even using.
+* Book bundling - Students are sometimes required to buy a "book bundle" with extra class materials that add to the cost.

 The workaround – E-mail the professor or wait until the class starts and ask if the professor will be using the supplemental material.
 If the answer is no, then buy just the textbook online.